Roger De Coster: Move to the Suzuki team

 De Coster's defense of the 500cc world championship was dealt a setback when, the FIM announced a new motorcycle minimum weight limit of 209 pounds just before the start of the 1973 season.
 European motorcycle manufacturers competing in the championship complained to the FIM that Suzuki was spending millions of dollars to build lightweight motorcycles that the smaller European manufacturers found impossible to compete with.
 Suzuki had already developed and built their race bikes so, there was no time to build new motorcycles.
 As a result, Suzuki resorted to adding ballast to the bikes.
 Unfortunately, these alterations threw the bikes out of balance and caused them to lose traction.

-To make matters worse, Maico and Yamaha had developed new rear suspensions with longer travel which helped transfer power to the rear wheel over rough terrain.
+To make matters worse, Maico and Yamaha had developed new rear suspension with longer travel which helped transfer power to the rear wheel over rough terrain.
 The Suzuki management felt they were being unjustly treated by the FIM and were slow to react to developments by the other manufacturers.
-Their frustration at their perceived unfair treatment led to a lapse in support and, Suzuki team riders De Coster and Sylvain Geboers then took matters into their own hands by modifying their motorcycle's frames and developed new rear suspensions.
+Their frustration at their perceived unfair treatment led to a lapse in support and, Suzuki team riders De Coster and Sylvain Geboers then took matters into their own hands by modifying their motorcycle's frames and developed new rear suspension.

 Going into the final race of the season at Sint Anthonis, Holland, Maico's Willy Bauer was holding the championship points lead.
 The Sint Anthonis track was composed of deep sand which robbed engines of power and increased fuel consumption.
 A Suzuki engineer calculated that their bike's gas tanks did not have sufficient capacity to finish the race.
 De Coster then took one of their tanks and drove two and a half hours to have the tank modified to increase its volume.
 He then drove back in time for the race.
 Despite having little sleep, De Coster scored two fourth-place finishes while Bauer suffered a mechanical failure handing De Coster his third consecutive 500cc world championship just two points ahead of Bauer.